Transportation Recovery Plan

 When school starts, we anticipate an increased demand for travel citywide.
 Subsequently, there will be a return to downtown as workers return to working onsite.
 To meet that demand, we are planning to add back rail service concurrent with students’ return to school.
 In addition to increasing capacity to and from downtown, rail service will also free up buses that are currently used to provide service on light rail lines to be used to increase service on routes that serve schools.

-The SFMTA is being strategic as we increase Muni service in a strategic way.
+The SFMTA is being strategic as we increase Muni service.
 Decisions will continue to be based on:

 - Data for ridership trends and where ridership is highest